 - 2 tablespoons dairy-free sour cream (Keisha tested with Tofutti)

-- ¼ cup So Delicious Dairy Free Original Coconut Milk Creamer
+- ¼ cup plain dairy-free creamer (Keisha tested with So Delicious Coconut Milk Creamer)

 - 1 cup sugar

-- 2 tablespoons So Delicious Dairy Free Original Coconut Milk Beverage
+- 2 tablespoons dairy-free milk beverage (Keisha tested with So Delicious Coconut Milk Beverage)

 - 1 teaspoon fresh lemon juice